ioiliakop/jmess/README.md

   * All User Options
   * Ability to create new accounts
   * Ability to manage user accounts, assign roles to users

+## Other

+In the sample data included, password is the same as the username for each account

+e.g. for admin user/role
+username: admin
+password: admin